 The ways in which the foundation funds visual arts projects or programs are varied.
 The Flora Family Foundation funds start-up expenses, program initiatives, capital improvements, media productions, and general operations.
 Of this general operating support, the foundation is keenly aware of its value, stating, “This form of support is particularly valuable to nonprofit organizations.”

-Past support of film projects and programs has primarily focused on organizations that curate and disseminate, but the foundation has also directly supported documentary film projects.
-Past film grants include: $52,500 to the San Francisco Film Society: $42,500 for its International Producer Fellowship and $10,000 for general support; $12,500 to support the making the documentary film The Iran Job; $10,000 to Ninth Street Media Consortium in San Francisco, CA for general support.
+Grants range from about $10,000 to $50,000.
+Past film grantees include organizations that curate and disseminate, but the foundation has also directly supported documentary film projects.
+Past film grants include the San Francisco Film Society, The Iran Job, and Ninth Street Media Consortium in San Francisco, CA for general support.

 The Flora Family Foundation not only prides itself on its “flexibility and responsiveness to needs and opportunities as they arise across the entire public benefit sector”—it describes this as the foundation’s “hallmark.”
 For grant seekers able to create an opportunity to connect with a family and/or board member, pitching a visual arts program in the context of this hallmark is a good place to start.